Sound DesignThe study

 Find out more?

 First, read the frequently asked questions.
 Haven't found your answer yet?
-Get in contact with the Student Affairs Service Desk.
+Get in contact with Student Affairs.
 They will help you with questions about (almost) everything that has to do with studying at HKU.

 Contact